jabra-/Mythic/README.md

 ## Starting Mythic

-Mythic is controlled via the `mythic-cli` binary.
+test Mythic is controlled via the `mythic-cli` binary.
 To generate the binary, run `sudo make` from the main Mythic directory.
 From there, you can run `sudo ./mythic-cli start` to bring up all default Mythic containers.

 More specific setup instructions, configurations, examples, screenshots, and more can be found on the [Mythic Documentation](https://docs.mythic-c2.net) website.